ryanmentzer/jiro-immutability/Jiro.CodeAnalysis/Immutability/Fields/ReadOnly/readme.md

 ###How to Fix Violations

-To fix a violation of this rule, add the [readonly modifier](http://msdn.microsoft.com/en-us/library/acdd6hb7.aspx) to each field.
+The [ReadOnlyFieldFixer](ReadOnlyFieldFixer.cs) will fix this violation by adding the [readonly modifier](http://msdn.microsoft.com/en-us/library/acdd6hb7.aspx) to the field.

 ###When to Suppress Warnings